William Christian (actor): Career

 Christian moved to New York in the early 1980s, for which he was a member of the Actors Information Project, where he performed in stage productions.
 He appeared in commercials such as American Express and Burger King, among others.
 Christian performed in the 1989 Off-Broadway revival of the play The Member of the Wedding, appearing with actress Esther Rolle.
 Christian guest-starred in television programs including The Cosby Show, ER, Malcolm in the Middle, Spin City, Hand of God (four episodes), Matlock, Desperate Housewives and Monk.
 In 1990, he was cast in the recurring role of Dr. Marshall Redd on Another World.
 He then went on to portray the role of Derek Frye on All My Children from 1990 to 2007.
 For this, he was nominated for a Daytime Emmy Award in the category Outstanding Supporting Actor in a Drama Series in 1991.
-In 1995, Christian had spoke out at the Youth Forum Against Violence at the Network Club, making a speech to young people in Springfield, Massachusetts.
+In 1995, Christian had spoken out at the Youth Forum Against Violence at the Network Club, making a speech to young people in Springfield, Massachusetts.
 In 1996, he appeared in the Off-Broadway revival of the play The Boys in the Band.

 Christian first appeared on Days of Our Lives in 2018, where he portrayed an uncredited role known as "minion".
 In 2022, he was cast as TR Coates on Days of Our Lives, first appearing in the January 26, 2022, episode.
 Christian was cast following discussions with co-executive producer Albert Alarr.
 He presently resides in Boston, Massachusetts with his family, and attributes them for encouraging him to take on the role.

 Personal life

 In 2002, Christian married Gail Samuel.
 In 2021, Samuel would become the first female president and CEO of Boston Symphony Orchestra.
 The couple welcomed their first child in the summer of 2005.
-The have two sons, Samuel and Orlando.
+They have two sons, Samuel and Orlando.
 Christian currently lives in Boston with his wife and sons.